dcdpr/btcr-DID-method/README.md

  --config [config_path]     Full pathname to bitcoin.conf (default: <homedir>/.bitcoin/bitcoin.conf)
  --txoIndex [index]         Index # of which TXO to use from the input transaction (default: 0)

-<inputXXX>      input: (bitcoin address, txid, txref, or txref-ext) needs at least slightly more unspent BTCs than your offered fee
+<inputXXX>      input: (bitcoin address, txid, txref) needs at least slightly more unspent BTCs than your offered fee
 <outputAddress> output bitcoin address: will receive transaction change and be the basis for your DID
 <private key>   private key in base58 (wallet import format)
 <fee>           fee you are willing to pay (suggestion: >0.001 BTC)